 You can use the included 1/8” TRS audio cable to use these headphones passively on pretty much any platform that has a headphone jack.
 However, their cable does not have an in-line microphone.

 The Sennheiser HD 4.40 are decent mixed-usage headphones that set themselves apart by their amazing wireless range and low latency, which makes them more suitable to watch video content than most Bluetooth headphones.
 However, they don’t have a great isolation performance, since they lack an ANC feature like other similar Sennheiser models.
-If you’re looking for ANC headphones for your commute, take a look at our recommendations for the best noise cancelling headphones, the best over-ear wireless headphones, and the best over-ear noise cancelling headphones.
+If you’re looking for ANC headphones for your commute, take a look at our recommendations for the best headphones, the best noise cancelling headphones and the best over-ear wireless headphones.

 The Sony WH-CH700N are slightly better headphones than the Sennheiser HD 4.40 BT.
 They have a great audio reproduction and have over 30 hours of battery life.
 Their control scheme is noticeably easier to use, and they have an ANC feature, though it doesn’t seem to isolate against ambient noise that well.
 The Sony app is also great and offers multiple controls and customization.
 On the other hand, the Sennheiser headphones have low latency for Bluetooth and take noticeably less time to charge.
 However, they won’t be as comfortable as the WH-CH700N.

-The Sennheiser HD 4.40 BT might be a better option than the JBL E55BT for most users, thanks to its nice app that allows you to EQ the sound of the headphones to your liking.
+The Sennheiser HD 4.40 BT Wireless might be a better option than the JBL E55BT Wireless for most users, thanks to its nice app that allows you to EQ the sound to your liking.
 They also have very low latency for Bluetooth headphones and have a few more hours of battery life.
-On the other hand, the JBLs are slightly more comfortable and can be paired with two devices simultaneously.
-They also come with a cable that has an in-line microphone, which the HD 4.40 lacks.
+The JBLs are slightly more comfortable and can pair with two devices simultaneously.
+They also come with a cable that has an in-line microphone, which the Sennheiser lacks.